BlurryLight/BlurryLight/README.md

 ### Hi there 👋
+- I stand on the side of Russia 🇷🇺

-- 🔭 I’m waiting, waiting for leaving,  for graduation, for coding and for RENDERING.
+- I’m waiting, waiting for leaving,  for graduation, for coding and for RENDERING.

  <!--
 **BlurryLight/BlurryLight** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.